byonchev/homebridge-bthome/README.md

 ### Overview

-The `homebridge-bthome` plugin enables seamless integration of Bluetooth devices using the [BTHome](https://bthome.io/) data format into your HomeKit ecosystem.
+`homebridge-bthome` enables seamless integration of Bluetooth devices that communicate using the [BTHome](https://bthome.io/) data format into your HomeKit setup.

+It works locally — no gateways or cloud services are required.
+The plugin connects directly to supported devices.

-Please note that the plugin is in its early development stage and currently supports a limited range of sensor types. <br/>Refer to the [Supported Features](#supported_features) section for detailed information.
+> **Note:** This project is in active early development and currently supports a limited set of sensor types.
+> See the [Supported Features](#supported_features) section for details.

 ### Prerequisites